 I am surprised the term “pretentious” in Webster’s Dictionary isn’t accompanied by a picture of a fly fisherman.
 Battling this stereotype has become my personal windmill to joust here on Always A Good Day.
-Unfortunately there are some writers and “old school” anglers who perpetuate this ideal.
-Fighting the derision of fly fishing that is already held by many spin casters, bait casters, sportsmen and the public in general seems hopeless.
+Unfortunately, there are some writers and “old school” anglers who perpetuate this ideal.
+Fighting the derision of fly fishing that is already held by many spin casters, bait casters, sportsmen and the public, in general, seems hopeless.
 However, this should be the goal of us all as fly fishermen and fly fisherwomen.

 Dictating how and where or what is the right way or wrong that a person fishes seems to be a current theme in many fly fishing circles and organizations.
-This snobbery accentuates the image of the cigar chewing old man with his $3000 bamboo Powell rod who spent three days without casting once on the Missouri.
+This snobbery accentuates the image of the cigar-chewing old man with his $3000 bamboo Powell rod who spent three days without casting once on the Missouri.
 It just so happened the

 only fly that he wanted to fish did not hatch.
 After returning home, his buddies bought him a Scotch at the club and commended him for not succumbing to the temptation of nymph fishing.
-This example of an overly pretentious angler illustrates how fishing a fly is viewed by many from other angling circles, the public and even the media.
+This example of an overly pretentious angler illustrates how fishing a fly is viewed by many from other angling circles, the public, and even the media.

 Extreme example?
 Probably, but I have dealt with people on the water who make this guy look like a guy fishing Power Bait on a spring creek.
 “Our way is best” methods for fishing are popular because of personal preference, implied benefits to the fishery and the curtailment of angler numbers on popular waters.
 The last reason being the one that is probably the impetus for most fly fishermen to get behind a tackle limitation on certain waters.
-Limiting the methods to catch fish on their favorite water means less anglers and fewer is better-or is it?
+Limiting the methods to catch fish on their favorite water means fewer anglers and fewer is better or is it?

-Selfish, ego driven initiatives among outdoorsmen and angling groups have always existed.
+Selfish, ego-driven initiatives among outdoorsmen and angling groups have always existed.
 It is important to remember that there is little altruism in the world of fishing.
 Often initiatives that are put forth under the guise of benefitting fish are actually for the benefit of a select group of anglers.
 This is not specific just to fly fishermen.
-However angling initiatives from fly fishermen or fly fishing groups are amplified because of our small numbers.
+However, angling initiatives from fly fishermen or fly fishing groups are amplified because of our small numbers.
 Often the impact of these initiatives on different types of anglers is much more punitive than the direct impact on our chosen fishing method.
 The tiny segment, that is the fly fishing population, tends to want regulation to limit those who don’t fish the “right” way i.e. everyone else who fishes.

 I believe in “Fly Only” restrictions on certain waters.
 But wouldn’t it fair to have “Spin Fishing Only” or “Bait Only” waters too?
 I exaggerate this a tad bit just to get my point across.
 This is why I cringe when derivative, divisive issues are dredged up by factions within the fly angling community itself.
 Creating factions inside a small group, like that of fly fishermen, does little good other than sell copy or create web traffic about less important issues like habitat restoration, over-fishing and environmental factors that will impact the future of all recreational fishing.